shibatch/grantback/v0.2/GUIDE_FOR_ADOPTERS.md

 The VOD Reaction License model is designed to foster a more interactive and collaborative streaming community.
 Its core purposes and benefits include:

-* Encouraging Community Content: By clearly stating terms for reuse, you make it easier for viewers and other creators to make reaction content, compilations, reviews, or other derivative works ("Streamed Works") using your VODs.
+* Encouraging Community Content: By clearly stating terms for reuse, you make it easier for viewers and other creators to make reaction content, compilations, reviews, or other derivative works ("Derivative Works") using your VODs.
 * Increasing Your Visibility: Especially for growing channels, having others react to or feature your content can introduce your work to new audiences.
 * Facilitating Dialogue (The Grant-Back Feature): A key feature is the "grant-back" clause.
-When someone creates a Streamed Work from your VODs, they grant you a license to reuse *their* Streamed Work.
+When someone creates a Derivative Work from your VODs, they grant you a license to reuse *their* Derivative Work.
 This allows you to "react to their reaction," engage directly with community content, or address any points raised.
 * Maintaining Some Control: The license restricts reuse to specific platforms (Twitch and YouTube by default) and requires clear attribution to your original VODs, helping you manage how your content is shared and acknowledged.

 This License Template is a custom-designed license.
 We believe it offers a unique way to engage with your community.
 It's important to understand its terms and how to implement it correctly for your channel.
 The text of this License Template itself is offered with specific permissions regarding its copying and modification: you can copy and distribute it, and you can adapt it for your own use by filling in the designated placeholders.
 However, to maintain consistency for the "VOD Reaction License Version 0.2" model, modifications to the core legal terms (beyond placeholders) mean your version should be considered a new, distinct license.
 Full details on how you can use and adapt the license template text are provided in Section 11 of the License Template document itself, and further explained in Section 7 of this guide.